FivemTools/ft_players/doc/2-client/SetPlayer.md

 # SetPlayer

 SetPlayer(attribut, value) -- Set specific attribut
 SetPlayer({ {attribut, value} , {...} }) -- Set specific attribut

 ## Description

+Function to set a value to an attribute of a player.

 ## Exemples